HugoCornelis/workflow-automation-engine/README.md

 - Support for different _roles_ e.g. for remote execution, in a Docker container or a `tmux` session.

+## The `vigilia` tester

+The `vigilia` tester starts from a declarative database of test specifications to:

+- Isolate a test environment through virtualization.
+- Separate layers of test specfications.
+- Generate documentation of user-visible functions.
+- Run the tests and report about software application behaviour.

 ## Installation

 ### Prerequisites